Isao Yamagata

 Isao Yamagata (山形 勲, Yamagata Isao) was a Japanese film actor.
-In 1942, Yamagata and So Yamamura formed the Bunkaza Theatre Company.
+In 1942, Yamagata and Sō Yamamura formed the Bunkaza Theatre Company.
 In 1949 he made his film debut with Kirareya Senta.
 Yamagata became famous for his role in 1953 film Gate of Hell.
 He became a character actor and often played villainous roles.
 In 1973, Yamagata landed main role on the TV jidaigeki Kenkaku Shōbai.

 He died of tuberculosis in 1996.
 He appeared in more than 180 films between 1951 and 1984.